 The Council are required by the constitution of the association, to maintain adequate accounting records and are responsible for the content and integrity of the annual financial statements and related financial information included in this report.
-It is their responsibility to ensure that the annual financial statements fairly present the state of affairs of the association as at the end of the financial year and the results of its operations and cash flows for the period then ended, in conformity with the international Financial Reporting Standard for Small and Medium-sized Entities.
+It is their responsibility to ensure that the annual financial statements fairly present the state of affairs of the association as at the end of the financial year and the results of its operations and cosh flows for the period then ended, in conformity with the international financial Reporting Standard for Small and Medium-sized Entities.
 The external auditors are engaged to express an independent opinion on the annual financial statements.

-The annual financial statements are prepared in accordance with the International Financial Reporting Standard for Small and Medium-szed Entities and are based upon appropriate accounting policies consistently applied and supported by reasonable and prudent judgements and estimates.
+The annual tinancial statements are prepared in accordance with the International Financial Reporting Standard for Small and Medium-sized Entities and are based upon appropriate accounting policies consistently applied and supported by reosonable and prudent juagements and estimates.

-The Council acknowledge that they are ultimately responsible for the system of internal financial control established by the association and place considerable importance on maintaining a strong control environment.
-To enable the Council to meet these responsibilities, the Council sets standards for internal control aimed at reducing the risk of error or loss in a cost effective manner.
-The standards include the proper delegation of responsibilities within a clearly defined framework, effective accounting procedures and acceptate segregation of duties to ensure an acceptable level of risk.
-These controls are monitored throughout the association and all employees are required to maintain the highest ethical standards in ensuring the association and all employees are required to maintain the highest ethical standards in ensuring the association and all employees are required to maintain the highest ethical standards in ensuring the association.
-The focus of risk management in the association is on identifying, assessing, managing and monitoring all known forms of risk across the association.
-While operating risk cannot be fully eliminated, the association endeavours to minimise it by ensuring that appropriate intrastructure, controls, systems and ethical behaviour are applied and managed within predetermined procedures and constraints.
+The Council acknowledge that they are ultimately responsible for the system of Internal financial control established by the association and place considerable importance on maintaining a strong control environment.
+To enable the Council to meet these responsibilities, the Council sets standards for internal control aimed at reducing the risk of error or loss in a cost effective morner.
+The standards include the proper delegation of responsibilities within a clearly defined framework, effective accounting procedures and acceptable level of risk.
+These controls are monitored throughout the association and all employees are required to maintain the nignest ethical standards in ensuring the association of sourcess is conducted in a morner that in all reasonable circumstances is above repracch.
+The focus of risk management in the association is on identifying, assessing, managing orid monitoring all known tams of risk across the association.
+While operating risk cannot be fully eliminated, the association endeavours to minimise it by ensuring that appropriate infrastructure, controls systems and ethical behaviour are applied and managed within predetermined procedures and constraints.

-The Cauncil are of the opinion, based on the information and explanations given by management, that the system of internal control provides reasonable assurance that the financial records may be relied on for the preparation of the annual financial statements.
+The Council are of the abinion, based on the information and explanations given by management, that the system of internal control provides reasonable assurance that the financial records may be reflect on for the preparation of the annual financial statements.
 However, any system of internal financial control can provide only reasonable, and not absolute, assurance against material misstatement or loss.

-The Council have reviewed the association's cash flow forecast for the year to 31 December 2022 and, in the light of this review and the current financial position, they are satisfied that the association has or has access to adequate resources to continue in operational existence for the foreseeable future.
+The Council have reviewed the association's cash flow forecast for the year to 31 December 2022 and, in the light of this review and the current financial position, they are satisfied that the association has ar has access to adequate resources to continue in operational existence for the foreseeable future.